-The photo below shows a UK participant who had also completed the facilitator training (UK Facilitator 5) but had decided to take part in the project as a participant, working with a migrant who had been supported and directed to us by Action Foundation.
-Together they created an Iranian activity and commented how much they had enjoyed the experience.
+One UK participant had also completed the facilitator training (UK Facilitator 5) but had decided to take part in the project as a participant, working with a migrant who had been supported and directed to us by Action Foundation.
+Together they created an Iranian activity.